(02) E-mail addresses:

-B Collins: applied social psychology, research methods and assessments, communications, criminal justice, culture/ethnicity, empirical research, ethics/morality, health, interpersonal processes, organizational behavior, person perception, social influence, prejudice/stereotyping.
+B Collins: applied social psychology, research methods and assessments, communications, culture/ethnicity, ethics/morality, health, interpersonal processes, person perception, social influence, prejudice/stereotyping.

 Chris Tomei: Slavic studies, humanities, computational linguistics, linguistic theory, Russian, comparative literature, folklore, modernism and women's studies, international relations, comparative culture, indexer of scholarly books.